arith-lang/proto-impl/docs/README.md

 One thing led to another, and suddenly I had a Turing-complete language with lambda functions, pairs and lists, and built-in data structures.

-Now we, the developers of Arith, are on a mission to bring the power and elegance of Lisp to the web, while also taking advantage of recent innovations in the JavaScript ecosystem and functional programming languages.
-This isn't yet another Scheme clone, but we hope to capture what makes languages like Scheme and Common Lisp special while also building elegant modern applications that are fun for developers too.
+Now we, the developers of Arith, are on a mission to bring the power and elegance of Lisp to the web, while also taking advantage of innovations in the JavaScript ecosystem and functional programming languages.
+This isn't yet another Scheme clone, but we hope to capture what makes languages like Scheme, OCaml, and Common Lisp special while also building elegant modern applications that are fun for developers too.

 ## Language features